rafaqz/DimensionalData.jl/docs/src/groupby.md

 tempo = range(DateTime(2000), step=Hour(1), length=365*24*2)
 ````

-Lets see how some common functions work.
+Let's see how some common functions work.

-The `hour` function will transform values to hour of the day - the integers `0:23`
+The `hour` function will transform values to the hour of the day - the integers `0:23`

 :::tabs